1841 (9th November)

 Albert Edward made a successful tour of the United States and Canada.

 Bertie entered Trinity College Cambridge where he studied history.

 Bertie met Princess Alexandra of Denmark

 while he was in Germany watching military manoeuvres.
 The meeting had been set up by Queen Victoria and Prince Albert who had determined that the couple should marry.

-While in Ireland Bertie spent three nights with actress Nellie Clifden.
+While in Ireland Albert Edward spent three nights with actress Nellie Clifden.

 1861 (late November)

 Queen Victoria and Prince Albert learned that Bertie had had a liaison with Nellie Clifton and were furious.
 Although he was ill, Prince Albert visited Bertie at Cambridge to reprimand him.

 Albert’s father, Prince Albert, died of typhoid.
 Queen Victoria blamed Bertie for his death saying that his bad behaviour was to blame.